 This course is designed for team leads, managers, leaders, agile coaches, scrum masters, and project managers, especially those who are working in remote environments.
 In general, anyone who wants to learn a people-oriented vision and an organizational structure designed for it.

 Attendees must have some experience in teamwork.
 In addition to basic knowledge of project, product and/or service management.

 Each student will receive a copy of the official Management 3.0 documentation, as well as an extensive catalog of digital resources.

 Engaging and interactive virtual course (a face-to-face version is also available).
 Our instructors teach all course materials using the demonstrative method; the participants learn new concepts through exercises and real application practices.

-By attending this course, students will receive half of the base requirements needed to apply for the Management 3.0 Certificate of Practice and/or become a Management 3.0 Licensed Facilitator.
+By attending this course, students will get the Management 3.0 Fundamentals certification and receive half of the base requirements needed to apply for the Management 3.0 Certificate of Practice and/or become a Management 3.0 Licensed Facilitator.
 There isn’t an official certification associated with this course.
 However, students will earn 10 credit hours for their attendance.